 OpenStack is broken up into services to allow you to plug and play components depending on your needs.
 The openstack map gives you an “at a glance” view of the openstack landscape to see where those services fit and how they can work together.

-Core OpenStack Components including OpenStack Services, Operations Services, Add-Ons to Services and Bridges for Adjacent Tech.
+Core OpenStack Components including OpenStack services, Operations tooling, Add-Ons to Services and Integration enablers.

 Think of these as curated playlists of OpenStack configurations.
 These sample configurations are based on OpenStack case studies and real-world reference architectures across industries and workloads.
 Each configuration will give you a good idea of which core and optional projects can be used for different environments.